-MSc Physics, MSc Physics with Nanophotonics and MSc Physics with Quantum Dynamics students will be able to:
+MSc Physics and MSc Physics with Quantum Dynamics students will be able to:

-design, plan and carry out a research project, analyse the results and formulate new knowledge in selected areas of physics appropriate to their stream of the programme. critically examine the scientific literature to design an experimental, theoretical and/or computational investigation that extends current knowledge in areas of physics appropriate to their stream of the programme.
+- design, plan and carry out a research project, analyse the results and formulate new knowledge in selected areas of physics appropriate to their stream of the programme. - critically examine the scientific literature to design an experimental, theoretical and/or computational investigation that extends current knowledge in areas of physics appropriate to their stream of the programme.